 VyprVPN has military-grade AES-256-bit encryption, which makes your network traffic almost impossible to decipher.
 The encryption is authenticated by a SHA256 algorithm which changes the data you send online into hashed text so no one can read it.
 If you don’t need the strongest security, you can switch to 160-bit encryption.

 The VPN also relies on Perfect Forward Secrecy (PFS) — a process that creates a unique encryption key for every single session.
 The key disappears once the session is terminated, so only the one current session would be exposed in the unlikely event of your connection being compromised.

 I found that VyprVPN has a NAT Firewall, a feature that only allows internet traffic that your device has requested.
 With the firewall setting activated, VyprVPN can protect you from unsolicited data packets sent during hacking attempts.

 To switch your protocol, simply click on the “Customize” tab and go into “Protocol.”
 WireGuard protocol is selected by default as it’s the most advanced all-around option.
-Every protocol has a detailed description underneath, so you’ll always know what exactly you’re getting.
-Tap the protocol you’re the most interested in, and the VPN will instantly configure your connection.
+Every protocol has a detailed description, so you’ll always know what exactly you’re getting.
+Tap the protocol you want to use, and the VPN will instantly configure your connection.